CloudBindle/provision_bindle/README.md

 architecture-setup
 ================

 This tool is used to install Bindle and all of its dependencies pertaining to the pancancer project.
-This will likely grow to include youxia and all other infrastructure used specifically by pancancer.
 The result is a host that can be used to create new SeqWare images with pancancer workflows pre-installed.

 ###Setting up the architecture-setup server
-For AWS, use an m3.large, with Ubuntu 12.04.
+For AWS, use an m3.large, with Ubuntu 14.04.
 You will need an 8 GB root partition.

 ###Sets up the following on the desired node(s)